0xqq/spark-learning-repo/src/main/scala/com/spark/aimer/structured/sink/README.md

 ### How to invoke kafka to generate upstreaming data

-* step1: create a topic in kafka cluster or updating the schema of the kafka producer, for now, kafka producing data in schema like this
+* step1: create a topic in kafka cluster and updating the schema of the kafka producer, for now, kafka producing data in schema like this
 ```
 {
  "id":String,